what is ouji, aristocrat, & gyaruo?

 Can you tell which is ouji and which is aristo?

 EGL is not Victorian or Rococo fashion, or trying to look like either of the two.
-To really understand the stylistic idiosyncracies of Lolita, Ouji, and Aristocrat, you could study some Gothic Lolita Bible scans.
+To really understand the stylistic idiosyncracies of Lolita, Ouji, and Aristocrat, please study the Gothic Lolita Bible scans.